 Your parent’s quality of life can be best enhanced with opportunities to engage in activities that keep their mind and body sharp.
 Residents often report a love of physical activity and exercise in long-term care facilities, which can include yoga, swimming, aerobics and more.

+Research supports the link between physical exercise and the slowing of Alzheimer’s symptoms, which is further acknowledged by organizations on the ground like the Alzheimer’s Society.
+Language-learning classes, art and other creative or intellectual opportunities that stimulate the mind can further contribute to the well-being of residents.
 If the time has come to search for long-term senior care placement, we can help!
 Nestvy offers completely free resources to ensure your loved one receives the care they need.
 Learn more about how to find the perfect long-term care facility or connect with one of our thoroughly vetted caregiving partners.